CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 Whether to enable reporting of SMBIOS data.

+!!! info ""
-?> Changes to corresponding UEFI BIOS data are logged in a location, (PCR1, defined in the TCG standards), which other authorized programs can monitor, read, and analyze.
+    Changes to corresponding UEFI BIOS data are logged in a location, (PCR1, defined in the TCG standards), which other authorized programs can monitor, read, and analyze.

 Possible options: